edcompton/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+1. First, I will write unit tests to cover the existing functionality of deterministicPartitionKey.
+I will use Jest as the testing library.

+2.

+### Other considerations
+- With more time, I would convert to typescript to leverage better type safety prior to run time.
+- I'd add comprehensive error handling.